 Take supplements that help with fat digestion.

-There are a variety of supplements that can help with this:
+There are a variety of supplements that can help your digestive system digest fat:

 Digestive enzymes: You can find keto-specific digestive enzymes, which contain pancreatin, an enzyme that helps to break down fats.
 Not only will pancreatin help you digest fat, but also it can help you better absorb and take advantage of fat-soluble vitamins A, D, E, and K.